ganeshreddychimmula/notes/2 - Source Material/Social Media/Insights from Reddit responses for coda migration.md

         - **Health Dashboard:** A simple dashboard to monitor the system's health after launch (e.g., tracking failed syncs or error logs).

 ---
+# 4

+Really good discussion!
+One thing I’d add to what others have already advised is to think about the integrations as workflows first, rather than as a set of Airtable automations you need to replicate in Coda.
+Before you start building, try writing them out in plain language: “when someone schedules a meeting, we create a record, notify the team, and attach the link.”
+That way you’re clear on the purpose, not just the mechanism.
+Once you’ve got the workflow mapped, you can decide how best to implement it in Coda, or whether it even makes sense to keep it at all.

+On documentation, the most useful thing you can capture isn’t every little detail, it’s the quirks and dependencies.
+Why something is set up in a strange way, what will break if a field changes, etc. That’s the kind of context that really helps with handover.

+What you’re really doing here is learning integration design, which is a skill in its own right.
+Even though your immediate task is Airtable → Coda, the way you approach it will shape how maintainable and adaptable the system is in the long run.
+The habits you build now around mapping, phasing, and documenting will serve you well on other projects down the line.

+---
 ## References